McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/children/test.en.md

 weight: 1
 ---

-This is a plain demo child page.
+This is a plain demo child page X.